logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/hdinsight.md

+---
+description: Documentation on how to configure an HDInsight cluster to read and write features from the Hopsworks Feature Store
+---
 # Configure HDInsight for the Hopsworks Feature Store
 To enable HDInsight to access the Hopsworks Feature Store, you need to set up a Hopsworks API key, add a script action and configurations to your HDInsight cluster.